Jenny Hartnoll

 Groups we run

 Health Connections tries to provide many ways for people to get involved, not just one-to-one support.
 Some people like to attend groups rather than get one-to-one support.
 Or they may want to attend a group as part of their one-to-one support.
 We run Talking Cafes as signposting and connecting groups.
 We run healthy lifestyle groups for those who want to attend a programme of support based on topics such as sleep, moving, healthy eating, connecting and more.
-In some areas these groups are called Be Healthy, Be Happy and we run them alongside GPs.
+In some areas these groups are called Habits for Health or Be Healthy, Be Happy and we run them alongside GPs.
 In some areas we run On Track for those who are setting goals and want to do this alongside others.
 Sometimes we run 10 Footsteps groups for those living with pain.
 We also run groups such as Escape Pain in some PCNs.

 Support to set up groups